vgrigory/candidates/README.md

 -   You find out about us and about an opportunity that interests you.
 The fact that you're reading this means you've probably crossed that hurdle already.

+-   We'll send you a short set of technical questions and you can just email us your answers.
+This will give us both a quick sense of whether there is a potential fit.

--   We ask you to take some time and dive into the technologies that we use and to complete a few simple coding exercises (See the ["Getting Started"](#getting-started) section for details).
+-   If it looks like there could be a good fit, we'll ask you to take some time and dive into the technologies that we use and to complete a few simple coding exercises (See the ["Getting Started"](#getting-started) section for details).

 -   We'll review your answers and, if we think there might be a fit, contact you for a short (30min typically) call to discuss the company and the product,